friction2d/friction2d.github.io/documentation/effects.md

 ## Raster Effects

-Raster effects are applicable to shapes and images.
+Raster effects are applicable to shapes and images and the effect applied is rendered as bitmap, that is pixel based or raster.

+Friction comes with the following effects installed:

 ![Raster Effects](/assets/documentation/effects/effects_01.png)

+Users can **install their own shaders** or start by installing [this bundle](https://github.com/friction2d/friction-shader-plugins) with lots of them.
+The installation that can be checked in `Preferences > Shaders` or changed to any custom one.
+More information about custom shaders can be found under **[Shaders](shaders.html)** section.

 ## Path Effects